Tennessee Housing Needs

 The regional needs assessments & market analyses (released March 2025), as well as video recordings from THDA's August 2024 presentations at regional meetings are available here by development district:

-Housing Indicators
+County Housing Indicators Dashboard

 THDA's Housing Indicators is a GIS dashboard designed to help users explore and interact with a range of housing-related metrics for Tennessee's 95 counties.
 Users can explore trends in Tennessee's population, households, renter housing and households, owner housing and households, overall housing stock, home sales, transportation, and experiences of cost burden.
 This dashboard was released in March 2025, using the most recently available data at the time.
 Please check back for updates!